wilmost/Learning-Kubernetes/README.md

 - kubectl exec
 - kubectl pc
 - kubectl get nodes
-- kubectl get pods
+- kubectl get pods > list of pods in default namespace
+- kubectl get namespaces  > list of namespaces
-- kubectl get pods --namespace=<namespace>
+- kubectl get pods --namespace=<namespace> > list pods in an specific namesapce
+- kubectl run <name of the pod> --image=<name of the image> > to create a pod
-- kubectl get namespaces
+- kubectl describe pod <podname>

 notes: